How to Leverage Contract and Recovery Audits Post-Mergers&Acquisitions

 The best-case scenario, of course, is that transactions are accurate and comply with contract terms, so that no overpayments occur and no refunds are due back to your company.
 But even in that unlikely event, the audit will generate valuable transparency and the organization can leverage going forward as category strategies are developed and implemented.

-To learn more about how to most effectively stay on top of your contract and recovery plans following a merger or acquisition, contact us to speak directly with a team member from SC&H Group’s Contract Compliance Audit & Recovery Audit Services practice.
+To learn more about how to most effectively stay on top of your contract and recovery plans following a merger or acquisition, contact us to speak directly with a team member from SC&H’s Contract Compliance Audit & Recovery Audit Services practice.

 CPO Supplier and Vendor Audits